Najat00/Final-Project/README.md

 INTERPRETING THE OUTPUT OF THE PROGRAM:
 The program first welcomes the user and explains what the purpose of the program is.
 This information is printed out as part of the opening function.
 Our Movie Generator will then prompt the user for their age.
-If their age is greater than 13, then the user will be able to continue using the program.
-However, if the user's age is less than 13, the generator will return the message: “The age of {age} is to young.
+If their age is greater than 13, the user will be able to continue using the program.
+However, if the user's age is less than 13, the generator will return the message: “The age of {age} is too young.
 You'll need a parents approval to access movies in this database!” and terminate the program.
 Once the user's age is verified, the program will print the first five and last five movies in the database.
-Please note this does not display every movie in the file, just the first few and last few.
+Please note this does not display every movie in the file, only the first few and last few.
-The program will then prompt the user for a decade they want to see movies from.
+The program will then prompt the user for the decade they want to see movies from.
 The user has the option of choosing decades between and including the 1950’s through to the 2010’s.
 The resulting dataframe will display ALL the movies in the file that were released in the decade chosen by the user.
 The corresponding information includes the title of the movie, followed by what type of film it is, the director, the rating, the runtime, the year it was released, and the genre of the movie.
 After the program returns the movies filtered by decade, it will then prompt the user for the type of film they want to see.
 Type of film refers to the type of film the user wants to view.
 The options are: Movie, Documentary, TV-S (TV series), TV-M (TV moviess) and Short (short films).
 When the user types their choice in the command line, the program will return the films that match the request of the user, as well as all the films corresponding information.

 EXAMPLE OUTPUT: